Unavoidable Canonical Nonlinearity Induced by Gaussian Measures Discretization: Derivation and Concept

 \subsubsection{Generalization of the $W_{2}$-KL Correspondence beyond Gaussian Families}

-In the previous sections, we demonstrated that the discrepancy between continuous Gaussian distribution and its discretized counterpart, measured by the 2-Wasserstein distance with a quadratic cost aligned with Fisher metric, converges in the vanishing discretization limit $d\to 0$ to the expectation of the KL divergence between infinitesimally translated continuous Gaussian.
-Although these derivations was shown for Gaussian families, the underlying mathematical structure indicates its broader applicability.
-We here briefly address the conditions under which the $W_{2}$--KL correspondence can be generalized.
+In the previous sections, we demonstrated that the discrepancy between a continuous Gaussian distribution and its discretized counterpart, measured by the 2-Wasserstein distance with a quadratic cost aligned with the Fisher metric, converges in the vanishing discretization limit $d \to 0$ to the expectation of the KL divergence between infinitesimally translated continuous Gaussians.
+Although these derivations were presented for Gaussian families, the underlying mathematical structure suggests a broader applicability.
+We here briefly discuss the conditions under which the $W_{2}$--KL correspondence can be generalized.